TrainWeb.org Facebook Page

 PCC 4613 was originally numbered 4503.
 The car is currently owned by the McKinney Avenue Transit Authority in Dallas Texas.
 I first visited 4613 in 2009 on my Dallas trip.
 Both this car and 4614 are in storage as the McKinney Avenue line only has a loop at one end of their line.

 PCC 4614 was originally numbered 4509.
 Car 4614 was assigned to run on route 507 on March 25, 1995 the day before it was absorbed into the 501 streetcar line.
 Car 4614 is owned by the McKinney Avenue Transit Authority in Dallas Texas.
 I first visited 4614 on my Dallas trip.
 In 2011, PCC 4614 was moved to the McKinney Avenue Transit Authority’s main carbarn where restoration work began.
-However, at the present, they are undecided if 4614 will be repainted and renumbered.
+The car ran in 2019 and I got to ride it in 2020.
+PCC #4614 has been named “Margaret”.

 PCC 4615 was originally numbered 4518.
 The car is running in Kenosha Wisconsin and painted in “Kenosha” colours.
 However, some people may like to think it is in the livery of Johnstown Traction which is practically identical.
 I first visited 4615 in 2000.
 It had been delivered only a week earlier at the time.
 I also got to ride 4615 in 2000.